petk/php-build-system/docs/cmake/cmake-code-style.md

 This approach is adopted for convenience to prevent any potential conflicts with upstream CMake modules.

+> [!TIP]
+> When `CMakeLists.txt` becomes too complex for all-in-one configuration file,
+> some PHP extensions, SAPIs and Zend Engine include configure checks from local
+> modules located in their `cmake` subdirectories for simplicity.

 ## 5. Booleans

 CMake interprets `1`, `ON`, `YES`, `TRUE`, and `Y` as representing boolean true